How To Play Fallout 4 In VR

 One of the first skills you’ll need to learn as a sole survivor is how to run and teleport away.

 To teleport you need to press the left trigger on your controller.
-Normally the dotted line will be blue, but if you start springing, it will turn green.
+Normally the dotted line will be blue, but if you start sprinting, it will turn green.

-To walk, jog your sprint you’ll need to change the settings.
+To walk, jog, or sprint, you’ll need to change the settings.

 Press the menu button on your controller and go down to settings.
 When you find it, click the VR button.